spiros/hdr-caliber-phenotype-library/team.md

 ---
-layout: home
+layout: page
-title: Team Members, Partners and Collaborators
+title: Team / Collaborators
 ---

+{% assign team/collaborators_about = site.about | where: "type", "Team" %}

 ## Team